projecttacoma/deqm-test-server-frontend/README.md

 Create a .env.local file and add the following to it:
 `NEXT_PUBLIC_DEQM_SERVER=https://abacus-dev.mitre.org/4_0_1`
-However, to run a local version of the test server, change this NEXT_PUBLIC_DEQM_SERVER to the desired port (must not be 3001).
+However, to run a local version of the test server, change this `NEXT_PUBLIC_DEQM_SERVER` to the desired port (this project runs on the default 3000).

 ## Getting Started